An asymptotic formula for the $2k$-th power mean value of $\left| (L'/L)(1+it_0, \chi)\right|$: Scripts

 \subsection{Acknowledgement}

-The first author is supported by `` JSPS KAKENHI Grant Number: JP25287002''.
-The second author is supported by the Japan Society for the Promotion of Science (JSPS) `` Overseas researcher under Postdoctoral Fellowship of JSPS''.
-Part of this work was also done while she was supported by the Austrian Science Fund (FWF) : Project F5507-N26, which is part of the special Research Program `` Quasi Monte Carlo Methods : Theory and Application''.
-We would like to thank Professor J\"orn Steuding for helpful feedback.
-We also acknowledges fruitful discussions with Dr. Ade Irma Suriajaya.
+The first author is supported by ``JSPS KAKENHI Grant Number: JP25287002''.
+The second author is supported by the Austrian Science Fund (FWF): Projects F5507-N26, and F5505-N26 which are parts of the special Research Program ``Quasi Monte Carlo Methods : Theory and Application''.
+Part of this work was also done while she was supported by the Japan Society for the Promotion of Science (JSPS) ``Overseas researcher under Postdoctoral Fellowship of JSPS''.
+The authors would like to thank Professor J{\"o}rn Steuding for helpful feedback, and acknowledges fruitful discussions with Dr. Ade Irma Suriajaya.
+The authors also express their gratitude to the anonymous referee for a lot of useful comments, especially for pointing out inaccuracies included in the original version of the manuscript.

 { Kohji Matsumoto: Graduate School of Mathematics, Nagoya University, Furo-cho, Chikusa-ku, Nagoya, Aichi 464-8602, Japan. \\ e-mail: {\tt kohjimat@math.nagoya-u.ac.jp}}